 Assuming the partial power check proved no power is available, make a simulated MAYDAY call.
 The call can be spoken, but do not press the push-to-talk button!

-The mayday transmission must be done reasonably early in the pattern as height is being lost, reducing the effective radio range (line of sight).
-Normally this transmission is made on the frequency in use.
+The mayday transmission must be done reasonably early in the pattern because height is being lost, reducing the effective radio range (line of sight).
+Normally, this transmission is made on the frequency in use.
 However, if there is no response, or the frequency in use is considered inappropriate (for example, 119.1 aerodrome traffic), a change to 121.5 (touch) should be made and 7700 (touch) selected on the transponder.

 If the Emergency Locator Transmitter (ELT) can be activated remotely from the pilot's seating position, select it ON (touch).